-NAME: STUDENT ID: COLLEGE: MAJOR: GPA: (semester gpa) (cumulative gpa) CREDIT HOURS EARNED: PHONE: EMAIL: DATE OF ACADEMIC SUSPENSION: REQUESTED READMISSION SEMESTER: NOTE: Reinstatement petitions are only for students that were recently suspended and have documented extenuating circumstances outside of a student's control that they feel should be taken into consideration.
+NAME: STUDENT ID:

+COLLEGE: MAJOR: CREDIT HOURS EARNED: EMAIL:

+DATE OF ACADEMIC SUSPENSION: REQUESTED READMISSION SEMESTER:

+NOTE: Reinstatement petitions are only for students that were recently suspended and have documented extenuating circumstances outside of a student's control that they feel should be taken into consideration.
 The deadline for petitions is June 15th for fall semester and January 2nd for spring semester.
 Approval is not needed to attend the summer session immediately following a spring semester academic suspension.
 Reinstatement petitions are rarely approved.
 Students should not make plans to return following academic suspension until notified of approval of a petition.
 It is strongly advised that students wait at least one semester prior to submitting a petition for reinstatement.

 Please provide a typed response to the following questions.
-Also at ttach documentation that supports your response.
-1. Is this your first academic suspension?
-If not, when was your fi rst suspension (semester and year)?
-2. Do you believe that your grades were posted incorrectly and the If yes, contact your instructor and/or academic advisor immediately is at your dismissal is an error? for information about the grade change/appeal process.
-3. Are there extenuating circumstances outside of your control that explain your academic performance?
-4. Did you regularly meet with your adviser during the semester?
-5. What do you believe are the reasons for your academic perform ance, and how do you plan to return to good academic standing?
+Also attach documentation that supports your response.

+- 1. Is this your first academic suspension?
+If not, when was your first suspension (semester and year)?

+- 4. Did you regularly meet with your adviser during the semester? \\\\\\ - 5.
+What do you believe are the reasons for your academic performance, and how do you plan to return to good academic standing?

 Please limit your response to the visible area.
 If more space is needed, please use the visible area on page 2.

-STUDENT SIGNATURE: DATE:
+STUDENT SIGNATURE: